NickParks/elgato-light-api/README.md

 ## How to use

+### Site for Color Codes:
+I found this nice site that gives you an pretty solid color picker and returns the values you need for the code.

+You need to ues the `HSL` field: [http://colorizer.org/](http://colorizer.org/)
-# This section is going to be updated soonTM
+### This section is going to be updated soonTM

 Create a new instance of `ElgatoLightAPI`: